microbit-foundation/dev-docs/hardware/index.md

 ### Bluetooth Wireless Communication

-The on board 2.4GHz transciever supports Bluetooth communications via the [Nordic S113 SoftDevice](https://www.nordicsemi.com/Software-and-tools/Software/S113), which provides a fully qualified Bluetooth low energy stack.
+The on board 2.4GHz supports Bluetooth communications via the [Nordic S140 SoftDevice](https://www.nordicsemi.com/Software-and-Tools/Software/S140), which provides a fully qualified Bluetooth low energy stack.
 This allows the micro:bit to communicate with a wide range of Bluetooth devices, including smartphones and tablets.